 Transport to and from the CBD (where I assume you work).
 You could be spending about KES 200 daily.
 So working Monday to Friday for 23 days a month you can spend about 23*200= 4,600.
 Let’s just say KES 5,000.
 (FYI you can only have a maximum of 23 weekdays in a month- now you know)

 Your monthly grocery shopping can work with KES 7,000; however, this depends on your diet and how flexible you are.
 I won’t include a shopping list, but if you really want one ask me in the comments.
 Lunch during the weekday at a somewhat decent place in town will run you about 250 each day; so for 23, it’ll be about 5750.
 So 7000+5750=12,750.
 Let’s say KES 13,000.
 (If you can find good “Kibandaski” you can spend a lot less).

 Household Utilities KES 5,000

-Your house utilities such as the water bill, electricity bill and gas should total just under KES 5,000 (This based on our household usage).
+Your house utilities such as the water bill, electricity bill, and gas should total just under KES 5,000 (This based on my household usage).

 Phone KES 2,000

 For your monthly airtime/ talk time minutes, KES 1,000 will do (if you need more, I’d suggest you lose a couple of friends or maybe WhatsApp).
 Speaking of WhatsApp, you should set aside KES 1,000 for mobile data (but you can use the office WIFI to get your daily Instagram fix without depleting your data.